MechanicalRabbit/DataKnots.jl/doc/src/overview.md

     │ ANTHONY A, POLICE, POLICE OFFICER, 72510; DANIEL A, FIRE, FIRE FIGHTER-EMT,…│ =#

-We could contrast this knot with the one created by the query `employee{name, salary}`.
+We could contrast this display with the tabular display of the knot created by the query `employee{name, salary}`.

     @query chicago employee{name, salary}
     #=>